-This Brochure has been updated since the previous version filed with the Securities and Exchange Commission dated March 31, 2022, to reflect the updated calculations for assets under management, but it does not contain any material changes.
+This Brochure does not contain any material changes but has been updated since the previous version filed with the Securities and Exchange Commission dated March 28, 2024, to include refreshed totals for assets under management.

 Our Brochure may be requested by contacting Gene Gunderson, Chief Compliance Officer at (706) 644-0298 or genegunderson@synovus.com.
 It is also available on our web site www.cfgltd.com free of charge.
 Clients have the option to electronically receive copies of this Brochure, along with any subsequent updates.
 Please contact your Creative Financial Group representative for more information about electing electronic delivery for future brochures.